awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/DynamoDbItemTracker/Readme.md

 ### RESTful API

-The API uses the [AmazonRDSDataServiceClient](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/RDSDataService/TRDSDataServiceClient.html) object to perform CRUD operations on an Aurora Serverless database.
+The API uses the [DynamoDBContext](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/DynamoDBv2/TDynamoDBContext.html) object to perform CRUD operations on a DynamoDB table.
 The API returns JSON data in an HTTP response, as shown in the following illustration.

 ![AWS Tracker JSON response](images/item_tracker_response.png)

 #### Configure the application
-Before you run the .NET application, set the configuration values for your Aurora Serverless database, and your verified sender email address in the `appsettings.json` file.
+Before you run the .NET application, set the configuration values for your DynamoDB table, and your verified sender email address in the `appsettings.json` file.
 Alternatively, add an `appsettings.development.json` file with your local settings.

 #### Run the application